Dynamically generated concatenated codes and their phase diagrams: Heralded errors in the Bell tree

 \section{Heralded errors in the Bell tree}

-Next we consider the phase diagram as a function of two error rates: $p$ applied to each qubit on a leaf of the tree, and $q$ applied to the qubit on each ``link'' between two gates within the tree.
+Next we consider the phase diagram as a function of two error rates: $p$ applied to each qubit on a leaf of the tree, and $q$ applied to the qubit on each link between two gates within the tree.

 Whereas introducing unheralded errors on the links is like turning on finite temperature, we can view the heralded model as remaining at zero temperature but removing some of the interactions (at heralded locations).
-When each node of the tree is just a copy node---i.e., when the tree encodes a classical repetition code---heralded bit flips on the branches therefore map directly onto percolation.
+When each node of the tree is just a copy node---i.e., when the tree encodes a classical repetition code---heralded bit flips on the branches therefore map directly onto percolation, \gs{which has a continuous transition at $q_c=1/2$ on a binary tree~\cite{Grimmett1999}}.
 Here we consider the next simplest model, that of the Bell tree, and compare the resulting phase diagram to the one obtained under unheralded errors (\autoref{fig:phase-unheralded}).
 Exploiting the relative simplicity of the model, we analytically examine the critical behavior and introduce a quantity, the conditional code distance, to characterize the evolving code conditioned on the heralded pattern.